 So, you’ve pulled back the curtain to reveal what PPM and SPM really mean.
 You’ve discovered their strengths, shortcomings, promises and possibilities.
 You know everything there is to know, and now it’s time to go forth and conquer your strategic priorities — right?

 Keep in mind that SPM was developed in response to constantly changing conditions.
 As such, it makes sense that the conversation around SPM and PPM will continue to evolve as new needs and challenges are revealed.
 That means it’s up to you to keep an eye on thought leaders like Gartner as they enrich (and perhaps complicate) the definition of success in the project management space.

 In 2020, Gartner released a whitepaper entitled “The PPM Market Now Supports Strategic Portfolio Management and Adaptive Project Management.”
 Gartner suggests that PPM tech leaders will offer strategic project management (SPM) and adaptive project management (APM) solutions as part of their PPM offering.

 That leaves a big question: What is adaptive project management?

 This is where things get tricky.
-Gartner is essentially splitting (or “bifurcating”) PPM into two components.
+Gartner essentially splits (or ” bifurcates”) PPM into two components.
 SPM is how organizations find and continuously maintain the right portfolio of investments, and APM is how organizations execute on those investments.
-The point being made by Gartner is that lacking either side of the coin (SPM or APM) results in an inability to efficiently transform and compete in the marketplace.
+The point being made by Gartner is that lacking either side of the coin (SPM or APM) results in an inability to transform and compete in the marketplace efficiently.